 CALIFORNIA RESIDENTS AWAKE TO PROPERTY POND SWALLOWED BY SINKHOLE SUNDAY (MAR 20, 2013)

-After watching the train track video you’ll see why it is so important for compaction and that the pipe going thru the dam is sealed well with clay to prevent the piping that can potentially happen.
+After watching the train track video you’ll see why it is so important for compaction and that the pipe going through the dam is sealed well with clay to prevent the piping that can potentially happen.
 The other method is anti seep collars.
 They can do the job but a little more involved installing them.

 The other option to reduce these type of leaks is only going a few feet deep into the dam, instead of a bottom drain where the water pressure is much greater than 2 or 3 feet deep.